 - 2 Repayment Strategies

-Maybe you've looked into getting a balance transfer and have a payment plan, but still struggle to make progress in the debt you owe.
-Did you know that you could ask your credit card issuers directly if they can shave a few points off your rate?
+Maybe you've looked into getting a balance transfer and have a payment plan, but you're still struggling to make progress in the debt you owe.
+Did you know that you can ask your credit card issuers directly if they can shave a few points off your rate?

-If your account has been open for a while, you've always been consistent about paying on time, and you don't have a huge balance, they may be willing to offer you a rate reduction temporarily.
-Just be aware that if your rate is lowered and you miss a payment for any reason, you may be subject to the default rate, which can be upwards of 29%, depending on the card.
+If your account has been open for a while, you've always paid on time, and you don't have a huge balance, they may be willing to offer you a rate reduction temporarily.
+Just be aware that if your rate is lowered and you miss a payment for any reason, you may be subject to the default rate, which can be up to 29%, depending on the card.

 Have more than $10,000 in credit card debt?

-If you need years (instead of months) to pay off your credit card balance, considering a personal loan could be an option.
-You can use a personal loan to consolidate all your credit card debt.
-Make sure to carefully understand the terms and conditions, and avoid gimmicky settlement companies that offer to take on your debt.
+If you need years (instead of months) to pay off your credit card balance, a personal loan could be an option.
+You can use a personal loan to consolidate all of your credit card debt.
+Make sure to carefully understand the terms and conditions and avoid gimmicky settlement companies that seem too good to be true.
+(They are.)

 But please be aware that this option only works if you have created a solid plan to pay back the loan.
 Otherwise, you will just be stuck with the same debt, just in another form.

 If you follow the steps we've outlined, it's virtually impossible not to see some sort of progress on your debt payoff.
-We've already gone over how just adding as little to your monthly payment can make a big difference in how quickly you're able to say goodbye to those cards.
+We've already gone over how just adding a little to your monthly payment can make a big difference in how soon you're able to say goodbye to those cards.

-You can do so even faster by applying any windfalls you receive to your balances.
-If you were able to get a tax refund, why not apply it towards your debt instead of going on a treat yo'self shopping spree?
-If you're due for a raise at work, funneling that extra cash into your debt repayment is a smarter move versus just spending the difference each payday.
+You can do so even faster by applying any windfalls to your balances.
+For example, if you get a tax refund, why not apply it towards your debt instead of going on a shopping spree?
+If you're due for a raise at work, try funneling that extra cash into your debt repayment instead of just spending the difference each payday.

 Changing how you make your payments can also help you tack on a few extra dollars here and there.
-If you normally make a $100 payment to your bill each month, breaking it up into 4 weekly payments of $25 slows down how quickly the interest accumulates, so more of what you pay goes towards the principal.
-Or simply bumping up those weekly payments to $30 is a painless way to shrink your balance even faster.
+If you normally make a $100 payment to your bill each month, breaking it up into four weekly payments of $25 will slow down how quickly the interest accumulates and more of what you pay will go towards the principal balance.

 - Calculator: The Impact of Making Extra Payments